intangere/sorcery/README.md

 - [ ] This needs an entire rewrite to become truly useful.
 It was a proof of concept to see if it was even doable.
 - [ ] Expanding the memory space to allow for longer texts to be successfully found.
 This isn't that hard.
 You just need to insert a jump instruction that goes further than the data space which is currently about 34-95 and adjust the internal data_pointer accordingly.
+- [ ] Shortening the the initial jump to around 42 instead of 95 for shorter programs thus compressing outputted code even more
 - [ ] Data space chaining needs to be redone properly which would make --optimize work significantly better.
 - [ ] by default only output code path
 - [ ] --generate-code and --code-path to output only Dissent code generated or both